LukeZGD/FourThree-iPad2/README.md

 ## Step 1: Restore

 - If you have used Legacy iOS Kit to downgrade before, you should be familiar with this process.
 Just jailbreak your device, install OpenSSH in Cydia, and select the "Step 1: Restore" option in FourThree Utility.
 Select iOS 6.1.3 IPSW for the Target IPSW, and the iOS 4.3.x IPSW for the Base IPSW.
+After the 6.1.3 restore, go through the setup process.
 By the end of this step, your device should be restored and jailbroken in iOS 6.1.3.
+- Note: After the restore, Do not open Cydia until after all steps have been completed.

 ## Step 2: Partition